-A full denture replaces a whole mouthful of missing teeth.
-Like partial denture, they can be attached to dental implants.
+- Full dentures to replace a whole mouthful of missing teeth.
+Like a partial denture, they can be attached to dental implants.
 If so, you won’t need to use denture adhesive to keep them in place.

-Our dentists at Van Buskirk & Krischke DDS, LLC in Crown Point, IN can also fit you for temporary denture before your teeth are removed.
-You can then wear a temporary denture while your final denture is being fabricated.
-You can eat and enjoy normal oral function while your mouth heals.
+Our dentists at Van Buskirk & Krischke DDS, LLC can also fit you for temporary dentures before your teeth are removed.
+You can then wear them while your final restoration is being fabricated.
+This allows you to eat and enjoy normal oral function while your mouth heals.

-One of the newest ways to wear denture is securing them with dental implants at Van Buskirk & Krischke DDS, LLC in Crown Point, IN.
+One of the newest ways to wear lifelike dentures is securing them with dental implants.
 Again, this means you won’t need a messy adhesive.
 There are other benefits too.
 Your dentures will be:

-- Stable.
-Because they’re attached to dental implants, you won’t experience embarrassing slippage.
-And they offer up to 90 percent of your natural bite power.
+- Stable – Because these dentures are attached to dental implants, you won’t experience embarrassing slippage.
+They also offer bite power similar to that of your natural teeth.

-- Better for your bones.
-Implants stimulate your jawbone much like natural tooth roots, so you won’t lose bone density the way you can wear the traditional denture.
+- Better for Your Bones – Implants stimulate your jawbone much like natural tooth roots do, so you won’t lose bone density the way you can with traditional dentures.

 To find out more about dentures in Crown Point, call Van Buskirk & Krischke DDS, LLC at 219-641-3422.
 We’re centrally located just off the town square.